apache/flink-statefun/README.md

 ### <a name="project-setup"></a>Project Setup

-Prerequisites:
+Pre-requisites:

-Docker
+* Docker

-Maven 3.5.x or above
+* Maven 3.5.x or above

-Java 8 or above
+* Java 8 or above

 You can quickly get started building Stateful Functions applications using the provided quickstart Maven archetype: